-I am an associate professor in the physics department at
+I am a Professor in the physics department at

 UCSD (currently serving as Vice Chair), and a member of

 an ultra-precise test of General Relativity using the technique of lunar

 See also the more polished bio on the CASS Website.

 I have recently started a company (Aircraft Avoidance Systems) to provide

 safety devices for observatories using lasers for scientific research.